-- In order to be eligible for the award of Masters (SQLF Levels 9) and MBA (course work) degree, a student shall first have successfully passed the examinations in all required courses of study while maintaining the Final Grade Point Average at 3.00 or above.
-Upon completion of the course requirements, the student shall obtain a satisfactory grade "S" at the ComprehensiveExamination. - For M.Sc.
+- In order to be eligible for the award of Masters (SQLF Levels 9) and MBA (course work) degree, a studentshall first have successfully passed the examinations in all required courses of study while maintaining the Final Grade Point Average at 3.00 or above.
+Upon completion of the course requirements, the student shall obtain a c) Effective Date of the Degree

+- satisfactory grade "S" at the Comprehensive Examination. - For M.Sc.
 (Course work and research) degrees, upon completion of the course work and thesis requirements, students shall obtain a satisfactory grade "S" at the Comprehensive Examination and the Thesis Defense Examination. - M.Phil./DBA/Ph.D. students shall obtain a satisfactory grade "S" at the Thesis Defense Examination.